This game has a prototype article

 Oscar is encountered as a dying knight in the Undead Asylum, where he gives you a key, as well as your first Estus Flask.
-He goes Hollow following your departure, and attacks you when you return to the Asylum, if you didn't kill him prior.
+He goes Hollow following your departure, and attacks you when you return to the Asylum (regardless of whether or not you kill him yourself).
 However, this unused dialogue suggests that he was once intended to have a greater role in the game:

 - A pleasure to meet you.
 Sage Frampt has spoken to me about you.
 I am Oscar, of Astora.
 I wish to thank you for ringing the Bell of Awakening.